Brisbane Bandits: History

-2010-11 season
+2010–11 season

 The Brisbane Bandits, Sydney Blue Sox and Perth Heat all started their seasons in Brisbane.
 The ceremonial first pitch was thrown by Graeme Lloyd and caught by the Bandits' manager Dave Nilsson; the couple of all-Australian battery to appear in a Major League Baseball game and both Baseball Australia Hall of Fame inductees in their own right.
 Despite Robbie Widlansky's two extra base hits and his scoring two runs, Perth was unable to take the lead at any point in the game.
 Brisbane's Wade Dutton, Shuhei Fukuda, Miguel Almonte, Frank Snook, Alan Schoenberger, and Joel Naughton each had multi-hit games to help the Bandits to an 8–3 win in their first ever ABL game.
 Perth however went on to win the series 3–1.
 Brisbane went on to split the next five series against Sydney, Perth and Adelaide, with Josh Roberts hitting the first home-run for the Bandits in the 9th game of a season.
 The Brisbane season then took a bad turn travelling to Melbourne for the first time and getting swept in the four-game series.
 They found the challenge difficult to compete at the battered friend, Melbourne Showgrounds, conceding 56 runs in four games despite hitting 10 home-runs.
 Brisbane split the home series at the RNA against the Aces before winning their first series of the season, downing Canberra away 3–1.
-With an entire series washed out by the 2011 Brisbane floods, the season would hinge on the team's results in Adelaide where two wins out of a six-game series would see the team have to play a reseries against the Cavalry.
-However, the Bite won five out of the six games from the Bandits, finishing the Bandits season 8.5 games out of first and one place out of the playoffs.
+With an entire series washed out by the 2011 Brisbane floods, the season would hinge on the team's results in Adelaide where two wins out of a six-game series would see the team have to play another series against the Cavalry.
+However, the Adelaide Bite won five out of the six games from the Bandits, finishing the Bandits season 8.5 games out of first and one place out of the playoffs.

 Joshua Roberts finished the season tied first with 30 RBI as well as Chris Mowday finishing tied first in wins with 6.

-2011-12 season
+2011–12 season

 In October 2011, assistant manager Kevin Jordan was named manager.

 Brisbane finished the season in a 4-way tie for 3rd, but due to the tie breaking procedure of the ABL, were placed 5th, narrowly missing out on their first postseason.
 If the Bandits had won one more game in the 2011–12 season, they would have finished 2nd ahead of Melbourne.

-2012-13 season
+2012–13 season

 The Bandits finished the season with 23 wins and 22 losses.
 This put them in fourth place by 1.5 games, so they missed the playoffs.